griffithlab/pVACtools/docs/pvacseq/features.rst

 **Ranking of candidate neoepitopes**

-Filtered neoepitopes are :ref:`ranked <score>` based on the binding affinity, fold change between mutant and wildtype binding affinity (agretopicity), gene expression, RNA and DNA VAF.
+Filtered neoepitopes are :ref:`ranked <rank>` based on the binding affinity, fold change between mutant and wildtype binding affinity (agretopicity), gene expression, RNA and DNA VAF.